PersieB/Youtube-Transcript-Summarizer/README.md

 2. Getting transcripts/subtitles for a given YouTube video Id using a Python API.
 3. Performing text summarization on obtained transcripts using HuggingFace transformers.
 4. Building a Flask backend REST API endpoint to expose the summarization service to the client and testing with Postman.
-5. Developing a chrome extension which will utilize the backend API to display summarized text to the user.
-6. Building a user interface for the extension popup.
+5. Building a user interface for the api response.
 7. Displaying summarized transcript.

 ## Applications

-Meetings and video-conferencing - A system that could turn voice to text and generate summaries from your team meetings.
+Meetings and video-conferencing on youtube - A system that could turn voice to text and generate summaries from your team meetings.
 Any suggestions? - Feel free to reach out - persiebrown285@gmail.com